|Departure Date: from 13-06-2023 to 31-10-2023||Status: Open for booking||Price: 560 €||Duration: 8 days|

-An abundance of crystal lakes and marble mounts, generous vistas and, in addition, the Rila Monastery, hidden in the midst of a pinewood forest.
+A one - week trek along the alpine ridges of two of the most beautiful mountains in Bulgaria - Rila and Pirin with abundance of crystal lakes and marble mounts, generous vistas along the way.
+In addition, the Rila Monastery - UNESCO World Heitage site, hidden in the midst of a pinewood forest.

-♦ Sofia, a city with thousands of years of history.
-The capital of Bulgaria
+♦ Sofia - a city with thousands of years of history, capital of Bulgaria

 Day 1.
 Arrival.

-Arrival Sofia/Plovdiv airport and transfer to the Malyovitsa Hotel (1,720 msl) in Rila.
+Arrival Sofia airport and transfer to the Malyovitsa Hotel (1,720 msl) in Rila. -/-/D

 Day 2.
 The Malyovitsa Hotel - Mt Malyovitsa - Ivan Vazov Hut